elghafiky/samplecode/README.md

-# samplecode
-Samples of code that I've written for my research.
+This repository contains samples of code that I've written for my research.
+These code samples are only displayed for prospective employers and not to be used for replication or modified in any other research.